-Are your doors and windows not closing as they should?
-Is the front door is starting to stick?
-This could be as simple as humidity causing the doorframe to swell, but it could also be a sign that the doorframe is no longer square due to a shifting foundation.
+- Doors and windows are sticking – This could be as simple as humidity causing the doorframe to swell, but it could also be a sign that the doorframe is no longer square due to a shifting foundation.

-Have you recently had a broken pipe in your home?
-Even if you haven’t seen any water, have you noticed a spike in your water bill?
-There could be an unseen leak eroding the soil underneath your foundation.
-Often, as the foundation settles — or moves in some other unpredictable manner — your home’s plumbing may fail.
+- Plumbing issues – As your foundation settles — or moves in some other unpredictable manner — your home’s plumbing may fail.
 While fixing the offending pipe may seem like the final solution, if the foundation hasn’t been stabilized, you’ll simply be repeating this repair in the future.

-Some of the signs listed above may not be the result or indication of a foundation failure.
+Some of these signs may not be the result or indication of foundation failure.
 In some instances — particularly in new homes — your foundation will go through a period of time during which it simply settles into the soil around it.
-While your builder, in all likelihood, took every effort to ensure a firm soil bed for your foundation to be laid upon, they cannot predict what the weather and geology will be like in five or ten years.
-So what is the difference?
-It all comes down to a matter of degree: settling typically involves very small movement, without any visible damage to the foundation itself or the plumbing that passes through it — you may only experience one of the above signs.
+While your builder in all likelihood took every effort to ensure a firm soil bed for your foundation, they cannot predict what the weather and geology will be like in five or ten years.
+So what’s the difference?
+It all comes down to a matter of degree: settling typically involves minimal movement, without any visible damage to the foundation itself or the plumbing that passes through it — you may only experience one of the above signs.
 When the soil and foundation movement becomes excessive, you’ll see more severe and sometimes multiple examples of the signs we’ve listed above.